zrh535/method5/install_method5.md

 ## 3: Install Method5 objects

 Run this script on the management server as a user with the DBA role, in SQL*Plus.
 This user will be the default Method5 administrator so you should use a personal account.
 The only argument is the port of the master database.
-There are several ways to find the port, such as running the command "lsnrctl status".
+There are several ways to find the port, such as running the command `lsnrctl status`.
 (If you get the port wrong it can be fixed later when the database links are customized.)
 Ths script should not generate any errors.

 ```shell
 SQL> @code/install_method5_objects.sql 1521